|AMU Commission On Pan African

 2.5.
-Each participating country must provide the Chairperson of the AMUPAMO and the Chairman of the LOC with contact details: address, phone, fax numbers, E-mails. etc..
+Each participating country must provide Insp.
+Soma Traoré & Prof. Nouzha El Yacoubi with contact details: address, phone, fax numbers, E-mails…

 2.6.
-Each participating country must provide the Chairman of the LOC with the list of its team members and send a copy to the AMUPAMO President before March 20, 2016 to the address :
+Each participating country must provide, before, May 31,2017 , Prof. Nouzha El Yacoubi with the list of its team members and send a copy to Insp.
+Soma Traore by mail.

 2.7.
 Deputy leader:

-The team leader of each participating country may be assisted by a deputy leader to supervise the welfare of the team.
+NEW !
+The team leader of each participating country should be assisted by a deputy leader to supervise the welfare of the team.
 The deputy leader may not attend the working sessions of the Jury.
-Each participating country is responsible for the travel, board and lodging costs of their deputy leader.

 3. The responsibility of the host and the participating countries

-- The team leader and the team members of each participating country
+- The team leader, the deputy team leader and the team members of each participating country.

-- The representatives of the African Mathematical Union, in particular the President and/or the Secretary General of AMU, the President of the AMUPAMO and the Mediator of PAMO(G) 2016
+- The representatives of the African Mathematical Union, in particular the President and/or the Secretary General of AMU, the President of the AMUPAMO and the Mediator of PAMO/PAMO(G) 2017.

 - Three Mathematics Olympiads specialists invited by the AMUPAMO in agreement with the LOC.